 INTERVIEW PROCESS – AN OVERVIEW

 Generally, 15 to 20 applicants are extended interviews.
 If you have planned an audition rotation with us, we will allow your rotation to count as your interview.
-We have three interview dates for this interview season, November 5, 19 and December 10th.
+We have three interview dates for the 2014 interview season, November 4, 18 and December 2.
 We will offer available dates on a first come, first choice basis.
 All interviews are held on Tuesdays during our a.m. resident clinic.
 Once invitations are extended, your time with us will look like the following:

 Please plan to arrive in Roanoke prior to 5:30 pm on the night prior.
 We provide accomodations at the Cambria Suites.
 On the night you arrive for your interviews, the resident staff will take you to dinner.
 Casual business attire is recommended.
 Please meet them in the hotel lobby at 630 pm.
 They will have your cell numbers in case of any last minute delays.
 On interview day, your schedule will look like this: